Harlem Shuffle: The Rolling Stones version

-The Rolling Stones' cover version, with Bobby Womack on backing vocals, appeared on their 1986 album Dirty Work.
+The Rolling Stones' cover version appeared on their 1986 album Dirty Work.
 It went to number 5 on the US Billboard Hot 100 chart, number 13 in the United Kingdom, and number 1 in New Zealand.
-Keith Richards had been looking for songs to possibly include on the album and had been working up songs with Ronnie Wood and Womack while waiting for Jagger to return to the studio in Paris after doing promo work on his solo album.
+Keith Richards had been looking for songs to possibly include on the album and had been working up songs with Ronnie Wood and Bobby Womack while waiting for Mick Jagger to return to the studio in Paris after doing promo work on his solo album She's the Boss.
 To Richards' surprise, Jagger liked the feel and cut the vocals quickly.
 It became the first cover song the Stones had released as an opening single off a new studio album since 1965.
-It opens with:

 In 1986, a 12" extended single mix of the song was released.
 One side contained the "London Mix" and ran 6:19.
 The other side had a "New York Mix" and ran 6:35.
 Both mixes were variations of the 7" mix.
 The "New York Mix" is available on the CD, Rarities 1971–2003, although it has been edited to 5:48.
 Both full-length 12" versions can be found on Disc 25 of Singles 1971–2006.

 Music video

 The Rolling Stones produced an accompanying four-minute music video, which combined with live-action and animation.
 The live-action was directed by animation director Ralph Bakshi and the animation was directed by future The Ren & Stimpy Show creator John Kricfalusi.
 Other animators who worked on the video included Lynne Naylor, Jim Smith, Bob Jaques, Vicky Jenson, Pat Ventura and two other unknown animators.
+Adrienne Eggleston Cary was the lead dancer in the video.